Mexican Kingpin 'Chapo' Guzman appears in court to face 'American justice'

 The epic quest to bring Mexican drug kingpin Joaquin "El Chapo" Guzman to the United States culminated Friday in a New York courtroom, where the feared former leader of the Sinaloa cartel appeared in a navy jail uniform to face charges that could keep him behind bars for the rest of his life.

-Guzman, believed to be in his early 60s, arrived overnight from Mexico, where he'd escaped prison twice before authorities agreed to ship him north.
+Guzman, 59, arrived overnight from Mexico, where he'd escaped prison twice before authorities agreed to ship him north.
 Federal grand juries in a half-dozen American cities have indicted him over the years, but the U.S. Attorney's Office in Brooklyn is getting the first crack at prosecution.

 Related: A History of the Notorious Sinaloa Cartel